 How a charge card works, how it stacks up to a traditional credit card and how to compare your options to find the right one.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Charge cards work in a similar way to credit cards, with the bank paying for the purchases you make and then billing you at the end of the statement cycle.
-But there are also some key differences between charge cards and credit cards, including your payment requirements and the eligibility criteria.
-Read on to find out how a charge card works and whether it's the right option for you.
+Charge cards work in a similar way to credit cards, with the bank paying for the purchases you make and then sending you the bill at the end of the month.
+But there are some key differences between a charge card and a credit card - primarily that a charge card doesn't charge interest.
+Here's how to compare your options and how to decide if a charge card is right for you or your business.

 Eligibility criteria, terms and conditions, fees and charges apply

 Receive 250,000 bonus Membership Rewards Points when you spend $8,000 on your new card within the first 3 months from approval.

 - Earn 2.25 points / $1 spent (1 pt / $1 on government spend).
 Points can be transferred to Qantas Frequent Flyer at rate of 2:1.

 - No pre-set spending limit with up to 55 days cash flow and a $1,750 annual fee.

 - Complimentary insurance for business travel, access to over 1,200 airport lounges and a dedicated account manager.